tedngai/itlworkshops/_posts/2019-10-30-DataVizHAD.md

 fig = px.bar(df_medium.head(n=20), x='Medium', y='Count')
 fig.show()
 ```
 So now we know the largest collection MoMA has is photography.
-But let's say you want to look for specific **keywords** in the collection that you would associate with paintings you can do something like this.
+But let's say you want to look for specific **keywords** in the collection that you would associate with paintings like paint, oil, canvas...etc,  you can do something like this.

 ```python
 searchfor = ['paint','oil','canvas','Casein']